piechocki/InvarianceHypothesis/README.md

 ### Modules

-Apart from the initialization of the program in program.py, all functions and methods are outsourced in further modules:
+Apart from the instantiationg of the program in program.py, all functions and methods are outsourced in further modules:

 * preprocessing (in the folder ./Common) containing all "spanning" functions that are implemented with standard python basically
 * pandashelper (in the folder ./Util) containing all direct data operations, implemented with specific data science functions from pandas mainly and numpy in part